 I like my potatoes to have a very tiny bite still for potato salad.
 You aren’t making mashed potatoes after all.

 Meanwhile, just dice up the red onion and celery.
 I like a pretty fine dice on these.
 It’s not good to get a big chunk of onion on your fork.

 This is a three ingredient dressing, but it brings a ton of flavor.
 Splurge on a nice stone-ground mustard for it though since that’s where most of the flavor is.

 Just stir together the dressing ingredients and you’re ready to rock.

 Stir together the ingredients and add in the drained capers last.

 Season it with salt and pepper and you are all set.

-This salad is great warm or cold.
+This Honey Mustard Potato Salad is great warm or cold.
 The flavors will get better though if it sits for a few hours.

 I don’t use watercress that often because it’s a pretty fragile ingredient.
 You have to use it within a few days of buying it or it gets wilted.

 You could leave it out of this recipe without a problem, but if you are looking to take the salad to the next level, just serve it with some fresh watercress.
 It has a nice crunch and an intense, slightly bitter flavor that works well with the honey.